raphaelfuchter/DaddyLive-m3u/README.md

    **Referer:** `Included`
    **User-Agent:** `Included`

-If none of these playlists work with your IPTV application, you can try using the m3u8-playlist-proxy (coming soon).
+If none of these playlists work with your IPTV application, you can try using the [m3u-playlist-proxy](https://github.com/dtankdempse/m3u-playlist-proxy).
 This proxy acts as a middle layer to help resolve potential issues with playing the playlists, especially if your IPTV app doesn't support setting the required headers.

 ## Usage Instructions: